*Updated for 2024*

 Indie bookstore certificates and subscription boxes

-My number one recommendation for bookish gift-giving ideas is to peruse indie bookstores’ online offerings.
+One of my top recommendations for bookish gift-giving ideas is to peruse indie bookstores’ online offerings.
 Mysterious Galaxy, for example, offers free shipping over $100 and has curated book recommendations.
 They also have a gift subscription box that I gifted to a friend last year.
 Many local indie bookstores also have signed books or rare books available, such as Artifact Books in Encinitas.

 If you’d rather hand-pick speculative books for gifts, I recommend browsing the recommended reading lists and recent award winners from organizations like HWA and SFWA to find a unique variety of speculative anthologies, books, novellas, and more.
 Then head over to Bookshop to place an order.